 - Confidentiality and consent

-As with face-to-face therapeutic support, your clinician or counsellor should discuss confidentiality with you, along with how anything you discuss will be recorded, shared, with whom and under what circumstances.
+As with face-to-face therapeutic support, your clinician or counsellor should discuss confidentiality with you.
+They should say how anything you discuss will be recorded, shared, with whom and under what circumstances.
 Once you are clear on that you will need to give your consent to engage in the session.

-Depending on the service, if you are under 18 you may need consent from a parent or guardian also.
-The service may have information about their confidentiality and consent policy on their website.
+Depending on the service, if you are under 18, you may also need consent from a parent or guardian.
+The service might have information about their confidentiality and consent policy on their website.
 It may be sent to you electronically or discussed verbally at the start of your session.
 You should feel able to ask questions and clarify things.

 If you want to record your session, check whether the service you are engaged with have a policy on this.
-In the case that you and your clinician decide to record your session, think about how you will store this safely.
+If you and your clinician decide to record your session, think about how you will store this safely.

 - Give your feedback